-- Cut 4"-5" pieces of coleus off each plant you want to propagate.
+Cut 4"-5" pieces of coleus off each plant you want to propagate.
 Choose the healthiest looking plants that don't have a disease or a pest problem.
 Remove any flower stalks that may be on the plants.

-- Remove the leaves from the stem leaving 1-2 small leaves at the top of the stem.
+Remove the leaves from the stem leaving 1-2 small leaves at the top of the stem.
 If the leaves are very large, cut the leaves in half.
 Since the coleus plant does not have roots, it cannot sustain a large leaf, but it needs a few small leaves for photosynthesis which creates energy to grow roots.

-- Once you have several roots that are about 3" long, it's safe to pot up your coleus cuttings.
+Once you have several roots that are about 3" long, it's safe to pot up your coleus cuttings.
 To do that, simply add moistened potting soil mix to a small pot, make a hole with a pencil in the soil, and put the cutting inside the hole.
-Make sure all the roots are underneath the soil and then gently pack the soil around the stem.
+Make sure all the roots are underneath the soil and then gently press the soil around the stem.

-- Water the pot lightly and cover with a clear plastic bag to help retain moisture.
+Water the pot lightly and cover with a clear plastic bag to help retain moisture.
 Sit the pot in a sunny window.

-- After 1-2 weeks, your coleus plant should be showing signs of growth by sprouting new leaves.
+After 1-2 weeks of your coleus being in soil, your plant should be showing signs of growth by sprouting new leaves.
 At this time, it is OK to remove the plastic bag.
 Check the soil once a week and water if the top inch of soil feels dry.
 Do not allow the pot to sit in water as the roots may rot.
+Enjoy your free plants!